lrq3000/pyFileFixity/README.md

 ove).
   -a, --append          Append new files (if --update).
   -r, --remove          Remove missing files (if --update).

+  --filescraping_recovery          Given a folder of unorganized files, compare to the database and restore the filename and directory structure into the output folder.
+  -o, --output          Path to the output folder where to output the files reorganized after --recover_from_filescraping.
 ```

 Header Error Correction Code script